 Spinner Luggage Brands

-Spinner Case Size
+Spinner Suitcase Size

-Case size ultimately depends on two factors
+Case size ultimately depends on two factors.

 How many belongings do you want to take with you on your trip?

-If you want a carry-on case which will go in the overhead lockers, then you must get a cabin size suitcase.
+If you want a carry-on case that will go in the overhead lockers, then you must get a cabin size suitcase.
 They will hold a small amount of clothing and items like your laptop and tablet.

-Medium spinner cases are around 67 cm long with a capacity of around 80 litres
+- Medium spinner cases are around 67 cm long with a capacity of around 80 litres.

-Large spinner cases are around 75cm long with a capacity of around 100 litres
+- Large spinner cases are around 75cm long with a capacity of around 100 litres.

-Extra-large spinner cases are around 81cm long with a capacity of around 140 litres
+- Extra-large spinner cases are around 81cm long with a capacity of around 140 litres.

-All cases featured on this website will give you the full dimensions WxHxD, capacity in litres and the weight in kilos.
+All cases featured on this website will give you the full dimensions WxHxD, capacity in litres and weight in kilos.

-Spinner Case Material Softsided Or Hard Sided?
+Spinner Suitcase Material Softsided Or Hard Sided?

-Soft-sided cases are built around a frame with a soft material they are generally lighter than hard-sided cases and have exterior pockets which make them more convenient.
+Soft-sided cases are built around a frame with a soft material.
+They are generally lighter than hard-sided cases and have exterior pockets, which make them more convenient.

-Both soft-sided and hard-sided cases are made from a range of materials all product descriptions will state the exact materials used for each case.
+Both soft-sided and hard-sided cases are made from a range of materials.
+All product descriptions will state the exact materials used for each case.

-Spinner Case Security
+Spinner Suitcase Security

 Generally, all spinner cases are double zipped and can be locked with a padlock by joining the two zips together and padlocking them; padlocks can either be key or combination.

-Some cases have built-in combination locks which are more convenient than padlocks as they will never get lost
+Some cases have built-in combination locks, which are more convenient than padlocks as they will never get lost.

-TSA Locks enable your luggage to be opened by airport security using a special key, this prevents the possibility of your luggage being damaged if airport security decides to inspect your contents, TSA locks can be standard padlocks or built-in combination locks.
+TSA Locks enable your luggage to be opened by airport security using a special key.
+This prevents the possibility of your luggage being damaged if airport security decides to inspect your contents.
+TSA locks can be standard padlocks or built-in combination locks.
 The TSA system is used in America, Canada, Finland, Denmark, The Netherlands, Germany, Belgium, Austria, Switzerland, Israel, South Korea, Japan and New Zealand.

-Some cases have additional clip style locks which keep the top, bottom and sides held securely together when the case is locked ensuring the case cannot be prised open in any way.
+Some cases have additional clip style locks which keep the top, bottom, and sides held securely together when the case is locked, ensuring the case cannot be prised open in any way.

-Spinner Case Wheels
+Spinner Suitcase Wheels

-Double wheeled cases have two single directional wheels and 2 feet they can be pulled but can at times be tricky to manoeuvre, spinner cases have 4 x
+Double wheeled cases have two single directional wheels and 2 feet.
+They can be pulled but can, at times, be tricky to manoeuvre.
+Spinner cases have 4 x

-Spinner Case Prices
+Spinner Suitcase Prices

-Spinner cases start from as little as £80 and go all the way up to a £1000 for the top end brands.
+Spinner cases start from as little as £80 and go all the way up to £1000 for the top end brands.